henry-luo/mark/docs/index.md

 Mark utilizes a novel feature in JavaScript that an plain JS object is actually *array-like*, it can contain both named properties and indexed properties.

-So each Mark object is mapped to just one plain JavaScript object, which is very compact and efficient comparing to other DOM models. *(Many JS virtual-dom implementations need to represent one DOM element with at least 3 objects: the main object, one JSON object for the properties, and one array object for the contents.)*
+So each Mark object is mapped to just **one** plain JavaScript object, which is more compact and efficient comparing to other JSON-based DOM models *(e.g. [JsonML](http://www.jsonml.org/), [virtual-dom](https://github.com/Matt-Esch/virtual-dom))*, and more intuitive to used in JS.

+You can refer to the [data model spec](mark-model.md) for details.

 ## Mark vs. JSON